-The minister stressed the importance of water conservation. stating.
-"The Ministry of Energy is making every effort to provide sustainable and quality water for all regions of the country, including Sistan.
-However, water conservation in the Hirmand River through dialogue with Afghanistan.
+The minister stressed the importance of water conservation, stating, "The Ministry of Energy is making every effort to provide sustainable and quality water for all regions of the country, including Sistan.
+However, water conservation in all sectors is essential to help alleviate the water shortage in the province."